 Eat your weight in farm-to-table greatness

-One of the best things about visiting Indiana?
-The sheer number of local farms, poised and ready to provide local restaurants with a bounty of fresher-than-fresh produce, meats, and dairy.
-In Bloomington, that translates to a host of innovative and homespun eats from longtime standbys like the ever-eclectic Runcible Spoon, set in a colorful residential home-turned-coffee roastery, the cozy, plant-powered Owlery, award-winning chef Daniel Orr’s FARMbloomington on Kirkwood, and Upland Brewing Company’s sundrenched original brewpub to cutting edge newcomers like Small Favors Bar, with its strict 50-mile radius policy for sourcing ingredients.
+One of the best things about visiting Indiana, a state that runneth over with fertile terrain, is its sheer number of farms, poised and ready to provide local restaurants with a bounty of fresher-than-fresh produce, meats, and dairy.
+In Bloomington, that translates to a host of innovative and homespun eats from longtime standbys like the ever-eclectic Runcible Spoon, set in a colorful residential home-turned-coffee roastery, the cozy, plant-powered Owlery, award-winning chef Daniel Orr’s FARMbloomington on Kirkwood, and Upland Brewing Company’s sundrenched original brewpub to cutting edge newcomers like Small Favors Bar, with its strict 50-mile radius policy for sourcing ingredients, and The Elm, where the seasonally driven culinary art mimics the literal art on the walls, captured by multi-talented chef David Moore.
 And that’s not all.
 From April through November, the Bloomington Community Farmers' Market sets up its celebrated shop at Showers Common.
 It’s home to countless stands hawking everything from honey, vegetables, and Amish eggs to tasty prepared foods, while several smaller farmers markets and organic groceries like the standout People’s Coop fill in the gaps year-round.

 Catch an A-list indie band in a tiny venue